KxSystems/kx-vscode/README.md

 - **Managed q session**

     You can use VS Code's controls to start and stop a managed connection.
-When you exit VS Code, the q process stops.
+When you exit VS Code, the q  stops.
 When you [create the connection configuration](#connect-to-a-q-session), set the alias as 'local'.

 - **Unmanaged q session**

-    You manage the q process outside of VS Code.
-The q process runs irrespective of whether you have VS Code open or not.
+    You manage the q  outside of VS Code.
+The q  runs irrespective of whether you have VS Code open or not.
 When you [create the connection configuration](#connect-to-a-q-session), set the alias to something other than 'local' or 'insights'.

 - **kdb Insights Enterprise**